-Primary Provider Services Non-Hague Countries Adoption Programlast updated: 09/22/15
+Primary Provider Services Adoption Programlast updated: 08/30/18

 Under the UAA (Universal Accreditation Act), adoption service providers working with prospective adoptive parents in non-Convention (non-Hague) adoption cases need to comply with the same accreditation requirement and standards that apply in Convention adoption (Hague) cases.

+Primary Provider services for Non-Hague Countries will be considered on a case by case basis.
+Each case will go through a thorough review process.
 Little Miracles provides Adoption Homestudy Services in all cities and areas of Texas, Mexico, and many countries in the world.

 You need Primary Provider Services if you are in the following situations: